Stacey Landsberg Dip Couns. BACP Accred.

 This can be reviewed at regular intervals.

-I work face to face outside of normal office hours - weekday evenings with some availability on Saturdays.
+I work face to face outside of normal office hours - weekday evenings with some availability at weekends.
 I am also available for telephone or Skype sessions.

 Each session lasts for 50 minutes and I usually offer one session a week, however more or less can be arranged as appropriate.